dakshvanshaj/flights-price-prediction-mlops/docs/MLOps/dvc.md

 For the prediction server, DVC plays a critical role during container startup.
 The `docker-entrypoint.sh` script is configured to pull the necessary models before the FastAPI application launches.
 This ensures the server always starts with the correct model version.

-> For the full script and its context, refer to the [API Reference documentation](../API/api_reference.md#5-containerization-and-deployment).

 ### 4.2.
 DVC Pipelines

 This project also utilizes DVC pipelines to define and manage the data processing and model training workflows.
 The entire end-to-end pipeline is defined in `dvc.yaml`.